 Receive a no obligation initial consultation

-As a PCS member you are entitled to a complimentary no obligation consultation from Lighthouse Group Financial Solutions.
+You are entitled to a complimentary, no obligation initial consultation from Lighthouse Group Financial Solutions.
 One of our qualified advisers will ask you about your circumstances and objectives to establish whether you could benefit from advice.
 Whatever your stage in life, whatever your priorities and lifestyle, we can help you make the most of your money.
 Please note, the data captured in this form will be managed by our client services team in our Woodingdean office.
 From there, your request will be passed onto a local financial adviser in our national business – Lighthouse Financial Advice.
 Registered in England No. 04795080.
 Lighthouse Financial Advice Limited is an appointed representative of Lighthouse Advisory Services Limited which is authorised and regulated by the Financial Conduct Authority (FCA registration number 195199).
 Lighthouse Financial Advice Limited is a wholly owned subsidiary of Lighthouse Group plc.

 Our advisers, backed by the extensive knowledge and experience of Lighthouse Group, one of the best-respected financial advice companies in the UK, are able to provide you with advice on all areas of financial planning, including: